 What are the available options for the invoice due dates?

-1- Booking start: If you select the first option, you will define that the invoice payments should be collected from your customers when the service starts, based on the first start date in your booking’s scheduled appointments.
+Booking Start: By selecting this option, you stipulate that invoice payments should be collected when the service commences, based on the first start date in your booking’s scheduled appointments.

-2- Booking completion: So the customer is supposed to make the payment after the whole service is already provided and completed.
-This means the booking status must be converted to Completed before the invoice is due.
+Booking Completion: With this choice, the customer is expected to make payment after the entire service has been provided and completed.
+In this scenario, the booking status must be changed to “Completed” before the invoice is due.

-Then there are other default options with the numbers “1,3,7,15,30” and a field next to the “Days after creation” to clarify that the selected number will be the due date counting from the day the invoice has been created.
-For example, if an invoice was created on October 6th, and the admin selected “3” from the due on’s list, the invoice due date for the customer will be October 9th because the due date was set to be 3 days after the invoice creation date.
+Additionally, there are default options with the numbers “1, 3, 7, 15, 30,” accompanied by a field labeled “Days after creation.”
+This notation indicates that the selected number of days will be added to the invoice creation date to determine the due date.
+For example, if an invoice is created on October 6th and the admin selects “3” from the due date options, the invoice due date will be October 9th, as it falls three days after the invoice creation date.